12 Virtual Assistant Website Examples That Win Clients and Build Trust (2026)

 Outcome mockups instead of feature lists

 An Inc. Power Partner 2025 badge sits in the announcement bar on every page of Belay’s site.
-Below the hero, a testimonial from Donald Miller (CEO of StoryBrand) adds social proof that generic five-star reviews can’t touch.
+Below the hero, a testimonial from a well-known CEO adds social proof that carries more weight than generic five-star reviews.

 What’s missing: any sense of who actually works there.
 No individual team bios on the homepage, and the mountain-themed branding doesn’t tell you anything about the people behind the service.